Shopping Cart

 No products in the cart.

-Faster Freestyle Lesson #1: High Elbow Catch – Entry & Hand Placement
+Lesson #1: Improve Your Entry & Hand Placement

-In Lesson 1 of our Faster Freestyle Swimming video series, coach Pipes explains Hand Placement and how to set up the high elbow catch for success.
+In Lesson 1 of our Faster Freestyle Swimming video series, coach Karlyn Pipes explains how the Entry and Hand Placement can set up a high elbow catch for success.

 Click on the video below to learn how.